ARoese/C2UMP-manager/README.md

  **check installation status**: Does about what you would expect.
 Analyzes your game files to report whether or not the plugin loader is installed, if there is a disabled installation, and lists any plugins that are currently installed.

+ **install plugins**: Allows the automatic installation of certain mods.
+Currently, only the c2server mod is available here.
+There is no automatic way to remove these mods, but it's as simple as deleting them from the Plugins folder (or the Plugins folder itself)

 **Q:** How to upgrade your C2 plugin loader to the latest version?
 **A:** run uninstall and then install.
 This will download the latest files.